Approximate complex amplitude encoding algorithm and its application to data classification problems

-Quantum state preparation is an important subroutine in quantum algorithms that process a classical data, such as linear solvers \cite{nielsen2001quantum,harrow2009quantum}, quantum machine learning \cite{biamonte2017quantum}, and quantum recommendation systems \cite{kerenidis2016quantum}.
-In many cases, these algorithms assume the ability to access to a state preparation oracle $U$ that encodes a $N$-dimensional complex vector $\boldsymbol{c} = \{c_0, \dots,c_{N-1}\}, c_k \in \mathbb{C}$ to the amplitudes of an $n$-qubit state $\data$:
+Quantum state preparation is an important subroutine in quantum algorithms that process classical data.
+Ideally, this subroutine is represented by a state preparation oracle, $U$, that encodes an $N$-dimensional complex vector, $\boldsymbol{c} = \{c_0, \dots,c_{N-1}\}, c_k \in \mathbb{C}$, to the amplitudes of an $n$-qubit state, $\data$:

 where the input vector is normalized as $\|\boldsymbol{c}\|=1$.
-Note that $n = \lceil \log(N)\rceil$.
+Note that $n = \lceil {\log_2(N)}\rceil$.
 Hereafter, the state \eqref{EQUATION-target-state} is referred to as the \textit{target state}.
-Recall that, in general, a quantum circuit for generating the target state requires $O(2^n)$ controlled-NOT (CNOT) gates, which might destroy any possible quantum advantage \cite{grover2000synthesis,sanders2019black,plesch2011quantum,shende2005synthesis,grover2002creating,mottonen2004quantum,shende2004quantum}.
+Recall that, in general, a quantum circuit for generating the target state requires $O(2^n)$ controlled-NOT (CNOT) gates \cite{grover2000synthesis,sanders2019black,plesch2011quantum,shende2005synthesis,grover2002creating,mottonen2004quantum,shende2004quantum}, which might destroy any possible quantum advantage.